grenas405/genesis-trace/README.md

 // Text input
 const name = await InteractivePrompts.input(
   "What is your name?",
-  "Anonymous"  // Default value
+  "Anonymous", // Default value
 );
 console.log(`Hello, ${name}!`);

 // Yes/no confirmation
 const confirmed = await InteractivePrompts.confirm(
   "Do you want to continue?",
-  true  // Default value
+  true, // Default value
 );

 if (confirmed) {